Apple iPhone 15 vs Samsung Galaxy XCover6 Pro

 Frequently Asked Questions

-Apple iPhone 15 excels if you value high-resolution 48mp main camera with useful 2x optical-quality crop.
-Samsung Galaxy XCover6 Pro is better if you prioritize user-removable battery is a rare and critical feature for field work.
-Pick based on your budget and daily use.
+Apple iPhone 15 is the better choice if you prioritize high-resolution 48mp main camera with useful 2x optical-quality crop.
+Samsung Galaxy XCover6 Pro wins if you value user-removable battery is a rare and critical feature for field work.
+Both are rated highly (4.8★ vs 3.9★), so consider your specific needs and budget.

 Affiliate disclosure